prathimacode-hub/DS-ScriptsNook/Machine Learning/Tutorials/Hierarchical Clustering/README.md

 **USAGE**

-I have choosed this issue specifically to contribute about RNN.
+I have choosed this issue specifically to contribute about unsupervised learning - clustering.

 **USE CASES**

-- Stock price prediction
-- Time Series based application
+- ny grouping use cases can be done using this

 **LIBRARIES USED**

+- numpy
 - matplotlib
-- numpy
 - pandas
+- scipy
 - sklearn
-- keras
-- math

 **RESEARCH**